Hola Mohalla

 Hola Mohalla (Gurmukhi: ਹੋਲਾ-ਮਹੱਲਾ hōlā muhalā), also called Hola, is a three-day long Sikh festival which normally falls in March.
-It takes place on the second day of the lunar month of Chett, usually a day after the Hindu spring festival Holi, but sometimes coincides with it.
+It takes place on the second day of the lunar month of Chett, usually a day after the Hindu spring festival of Holi, but sometimes coincides with it.

 Hola Mohalla is a big festive event for Sikhs around the world.

-The fair held during Holi and Hola at Anandpur Sahib is traditionally a three-day event but participants attend Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music and poetry.
-For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (Queues) and eat lacto-vegetarian food of the Langars.
+The fair held during Holi and Hola at Anandpur Sahib is traditionally a three-day event but pilgrims visit Anandpur Sahib for a week, camping out and enjoying various displays of fighting prowess and bravery, and listening to kirtan, music and poetry.
+For meals, which is an integral part of the Sikh institution (Gurdwara), visitors sit together in Pangats (queues) and eat lacto-vegetarian food of the Langars.
 The event concludes on the day of Hola Mohalla with a long, "military-style" procession near Takht Kesgarh Sahib, one of the five seats of temporal authority (referred as "Panj Takht") of the Sikhs.